Are the Right Tables “Lucky”?

 I actually don’t think you’re going to find this all out in session zero.
 In my experience, we had to muddle through a few tables with players who either didn’t fit in well, or weren’t respectful of schedules.

 Session zero is a calibration tool, not a selection tool.
-It can’t help you find the right people.
+It assumes you already have your people.
+It can’t help you find them.

 The Science behind the Luck